Curriculum for Wales (2022–present): Instruction

 Other changes include a greater emphasis on the history of Wales and ethnic minority groups, which reports by Estyn in previous years suggested had often been poor, and the removal of parents' right to opt out their children from sex education classes.

+To accompaniment the introduction of the new curriculum a new body, Adnodd, has been set up which has the responsibility of commissioning bilingual educational resources.

 Assessment and progression

 One of Donaldson's initial recommendations for the new curriculum was that school should be made into more of a single "journey" for a child, rather than the way he argued pupils and teachers had previously seen the process as a series of shorter chunks.
 This could include, for instance, more cooperation between primary and secondary schools.
 The key stages into which a child's time at school were previously broken are replaced with "progression steps" with guidance of what level pupils are expected to reach at different ages.
 These take place at age five, eight, eleven, fourteen and sixteen years old.
 The standardised literary and numeracy tests which seven- to fourteen-year-old children had taken annually since 2013 were replaced in 2021 with personalised online assessments.